Exploring Farrer Park? We’ve got plenty of hip cafes, under-the-radar eateries and brunch spots to recommend!

 With a name like this, it’s almost impossible not to be curious about the brand’s confidence in its food.
 This bak kut teh eatery keeps it in the family, generation after generation, serving its signature peppery pork rib soup paired with dishes like braised pig’s trotter, tau pok and abalone.
 Don’t forget to order the Chinese-style steamed fish!

 Legendary Bak Kut Teh, 154 Rangoon Road, Singapore 218431

 16. Mrs Pho House

-It’s all about authentic, traditional Vietnamese food – pho real.
-Hidden at the end of Rangoon Road, the pocket-friendly casual joint serves classics like beef pho, banh xeo (crispy crepes) stuffed with your choice of meat, spring rolls and lemongrass beef noodles.
+It’s all about authentic, traditional Vietnamese food here – pho real.
+Hidden at the end of Rangoon Road, the pocket-friendly casual joint serves classics like beef pho, banh xeo (crispy crepes) stuffed with your choice of meat, seafood spring rolls and grilled lemongrass beef.
 Just like how your mum (or friend’s mum) makes it.

 Mrs Pho House, 221 Rangoon Road, Singapore 218549